Silvio Berlusconi: Relations with Israel

 Under Berlusconi, Italy was an ally of Israel.
-Benjamin Netanyahu said of Berlusconi: "We are lucky that there is a leader such as yourself.
-I don't believe we have a better friend in the international community."
-Berlusconi has been noted for his close and friendly relationship with Israeli Prime Minister Netanyahu.
-Netanyahu describes Berlusconi as "one of the greatest friends".
-Berlusconi believed that Israel should be made an EU member, stating that "My greatest desire, as long as I am a protagonist in politics, is to bring Israel into membership of the European Union".
-Berlusconi has strongly defended Israel in the Israeli–Palestinian conflict, continuing his support for Israel after leaving office.
+Berlusconi was noted for his close and friendly relationship with Israeli prime minister Netanyahu.
+Netanyahu described Berlusconi as "one of the greatest friends".
+Berlusconi believed that Israel should be made an EU member.
+Berlusconi strongly defended Israel in the Israeli–Palestinian conflict, continuing his support for Israel after leaving office.
+He defended Israel's actions during the Gaza–Israel conflict and called for "effective" sanctions against Iran.
+However, he said that the construction of Israeli settlements in the occupied West Bank was a "mistake" and "could be an obstacle to peace".

 While Berlusconi was in office, Israel and Italy negotiated a $1 billion deal whereby Israel builds reconnaissance satellites for Italy, while Israel purchases the M-346 training plane for its air-force.

 Relations with Belarus

 Berlusconi visited Alexander Lukashenko in Belarus in 2009.
 Berlusconi became the first Western leader to visit Lukashenko since Lukashenko came to power in 1994.
-At a press conference, Berlusconi paid compliments to Lukashenko and said "Good luck to you and your people, whom I know love you".
+At a press conference, Berlusconi paid compliments to Lukashenko and said, "Good luck to you and your people, whom I know love you."

 Cooperation with the Western Balkans

 On 5 April 2009, at the EU-US summit in Prague Berlusconi proposed an eight-point road map to accelerate the Euro-Atlantic integration of the western Balkans.
-During that summit the Italian Foreign Minister Franco Frattini urged his European colleagues to send "visible and concrete" signs to the countries concerned (Serbia, Kosovo, Bosnia, Montenegro, Croatia, North Macedonia, and Albania).
+During that summit the Italian Foreign Minister Franco Frattini urged his European colleagues to send "visible and concrete" signs to the countries concerned (Serbia, Kosovo, Bosnia, Montenegro, Croatia, Macedonia, and Albania).